 In 2008, the Somerset Conservation District sponsored and coordinated a project funded by MLTU to improve the access area to the Stonycreek River, located on school property, where the students sample for aquatic insects, gather water for their fish tanks, and release their trout.

 Berlin-Brothersvalley High School

 Upon the success of the program at North Star, MLTU and the Stream Team secured another grant for 2007-2008 from the PA Council of Trout Unlimited to start TIC in Mr. Dan Miller’s agricultural sciences classes at Berlin.
 The New Baltimore Sportsmen’s Club provided the required matching funds for the grant.
 Mr. Miller is expanding the school’s fish program and received funds to purchase a huge 500-gallon tub to prevent overcrowding in the smaller aquarium.
-It’s become tradition that after release of trout into the Stonycreek River at the Baltzer Bridge, students then go fishing at Lake Somerset courtesy a PA Fish and Boat Commission Family Fishing Program.
+It’s become tradition that after release of trout into the Stonycreek River at the Baltzer Bridge, students then go fishing at Laurel Hill State Park courtesy a PA Fish and Boat Commission Family Fishing Program.

 Forest Hills Middle High School

 As Mr. Brian Madison, a MLTU member, has engaged his students in fly-tying for years, implementing TIC at Forest Hills Middle School was a natural fit.
 During the 2008-2009 school year, he started to incorporate TIC into his curriculum, easily using TIC to demonstrate important environmental, chemical, and biological functions.
 The Beaverdale Sportsmen’s Club and Laurel Run Rod & Gun Club provided the matching funds for this project.
 In 2014, the TIC project moved from the High School to the Middle School and is now under the direction of Mr. Mike Pasierb.
 Students release their trout into Laurel Run and conduct a stream study at the same time.